FaybianB/CryptoFundMe/backend/README.md

 **Change Fees**: Campaign creators can change the deadline or target amount of their campaign by paying a change fee.

-**D*onation Fees**: A fee is deducted from each donation, with the rate set in the contract, and is sent to a specified fee recipient address.
+**Donation Fees**: A fee is deducted from each donation, with the rate set in the contract, and is sent to a specified fee recipient address.

 **Owner Privileges**: The contract owner can set the change fee, designate the fee recipient, and remove campaigns.